plotters-rs/plotters/CONTRIBUTING.md

 - Please make sure the WASM target works as well.
 The easiest way to do that is try to run our WASM demo under [examples/wasm-demo](https://github.com/38/plotters/blob/master/examples/wasm-demo) directory and follow the instruction in the `README.md` file under that directory.

-## Is my code meets the styling guideline
+## Does my code meet the styling guidelines

 Although there's no strictly enforced rules for the style, but please read the following recommendations before you start work.